Language blurbs; free advertising or damaging to the (web) store?

 Do spelling and language mistakes matter?

-The answer to that is 'yes', nu.nl already headlined once with 'three quarters fall over spelling mistakes in the workplace'.
-Do these three quarters write flawlessly themselves then?
+The answer to that is 'yes', nu.nl once headlined with ' three quarters fall over spelling mistakes in the workplace '.
+Do these three quarters write flawlessly themselves?
 Well no, (almost) nobody does.
 But that it annoys us is a given.
 When a (web)store makes mistakes, it looks unprofessional, which makes it lose trust.
-Search engines such as Google will also penalize webshops that make frequent spelling mistakes, causing them to appear less high up in search results.
+Search engines such as Google will also penalize web stores that make frequent spelling mistakes, causing these web stores to appear less high up in search results.
 The reason behind this is that search engines like Google want to know if a website is valuable.
 A valuable site also means the fewest possible spelling mistakes in the (product) texts.
 Therefore, always try to have another person proofread the texts before you publish them.
 It will never filter out all the spelling mistakes, but it will reduce the chance that you will make major spelling mistakes.

 Spelling mistakes in this blog?